igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/linkedlist/singly/base/SinglyLinkedList.md

 ### 7. `removeFirst()` method

-- **Description**: 	Removes only the first node of the linked list.
+Removes only the first node of the linked list.
 The list's head should now be the second element.

+Tests:
-- **Tests**: `remove the first node when the list has a size of one`, `remove the first node when the list has a size of three`
+- `remove the first node when the list has a size of one`,
+- `remove the first node when the list has a size of three`

 Example: